seungwoo-AI/seungwoo-AI.github.io/Study/01_SchoolStudy/README.md

 After completing deep discussions and critical thinking in a single conversation thread:

 - **Instruction to give ChatGPT:**
   > "Based on our entire conversation, generate a `DeepCriticalExploration.md` that summarizes key questions, explorations, mathematical insights, visual intuitions, and final insights.
+Include all the critical and deep questions (rated 80 points or above) that I raised, without omitting any for flow reasons.
 Output the document as raw Markdown syntax without rendering or interpreting it."

 This will create a high-quality critical exploration document reflecting your thinking process.